konato-events/web/README.md

 - You'll be mainly working with the `gulpfile.js` from the root dir.
 Elixir functions are baked there and Semantic UI tasks were placed there as well;
 - To compile once, run `gulp` from the root dir;
 - To compile for production usage, run `gulp --production`;
-- To keep compiling while you develop, use `gulp watch watch-ui`.
+- To keep compiling while you develop, use `gulp watch`.
-- See [this question on SO][question] to see if the watcher can be improved.

 Deploying to production